gvwilson/sensibleadventures/short-stories/arecibo.md

 Black ignores the angry message and their own pounding heart.
 They are close,
 closer than they have ever been.
-Just a little more data and they would finally have the alignments they need.
+They will not be denied again.

 They fork Blue's sims and change some parameters.
 "here," they say urgently,
 pushing a scenario at their crewmates.
-"if you boost now you can get back to Earth. i can spin like *this* to take the impact in the sleeping quarters."
+"if y'all boost now y'all can get back to Earth. i can clear the sab and get the sensors realigned."

 "are you scattered?"
 Green demands incredulously.
 "we're not leaving you to die!"

 "i won't die," Black says,
-already queueing up the necessary commands.
+already queueing up commands they hoped they would never have to use.
-The observatory is delicate and ungainly, and its instruments are as fragile as they are sensitive.
-Taking the impact in the crew quarters is the only way to be sure that shrapnel won't damage anything that matters.
-They can sleep in the greenhouse afterward.
+The hab can sustain one person four times longer than four, and can keep Black alive much longer than that.
+If they shut down everything except the greenhouse they could last ten years.

 "unacceptable,"
 Blue says flatly.